ibm-cloud-docs/watsonxdata/known_issues.md

 **Workaround:** You can disable CAS or make sure that your buckets or object storage are configured with HTTPS endpoints.

-## Disabled Next button when selecting source files during data ingestion
-{: #known_issues24186}

-During data ingestion, when you select data sources from either bucket or system, the **Next** button might appear disabled.
-However, clicking these options will directly take you to the next page.

-**Workaround:** To select data files, click the **Cancel** button to return to the **Select file(s)** page, review the options, and then click the desired option that will take you to the next page.

 ## Attempting to read Parquet v2 tables through Presto (C++) results in an error
 {: #known_issues12582trial}